EnriFort/MSc-Cybersecurity/ETH_Q&A.md

     nc -v www.example.com 80
     ```

-  &#9940; ` Countermeasures:` As we’ve already noted, the best defense against banner grabbing is to **shut down unnecessary services**.
-Alternatively, restrict access to services using **network access control**.
-You need to research the correct way to disable the presentation of the vendor and version in banners.
+  &#9940; ` Countermeasures:`
+  - **Disable unnecessary services** to minimize exposed ports.
+  - **Implement network access control** to restrict access to critical services.
+  - **Obfuscate banners** by removing vendor and version details from the service configuration.

-- &#128163; `Enumerating FTP (TCP 21)`: Public FTP sites end up hosting sensitive and potentially embarrassing content.
-Even worse, many such sites are configured for anonymous access.
+- &#128163; `Enumerating FTP (TCP 21)`: FTP servers often inadvertently host sensitive information.
+Even worse, many public FTP servers allow anonymous access,
+which attackers can exploit.

-	We can use anonymous and a spurious email-address to authenticate to this anonymous service:
+	We can use anonymous and a dummy email-address to authenticate to this anonymous service:

 	```sh
 	ftp ftp.example.com